loshmis/vanguard-docs/installation.md

 ![alt Vanguard Installation - Welcome Screen](assets/img/install_step1.png)

 > **Note!** If you get some `500 Server Error`  when you try to access the script installer, this usually means that your  `storage/` directory is not writable and that Laravel is unable to compile views or start the session.
-Just make that directory (and it's subdirectories) writable by setting them 777 permissions, and you are good to go.
+Just make that directory, it's subdirectories and `storage.json` file writable by changing their permissions to 777 and you are good to go.

 ####Step 2 - System Requirements